 - Direct weight checks with scales

-- Control of test equipment and simple machines (production)
+- Control of testing devices and simple machines (production)

 - Printing simple labels